Marrimamatham/DS-TASK-O1-PRODIGY/README.md

 #DS-TASK-O1-PRODIGY
-PRODIGY_DS_01
-PRODIGY INFOTECH DATASCIENCE INTERNSHIP TASK-02
+PRODIGY INFOTECH DATASCIENCE INTERNSHIP TASK-1
 Welcome to my submission for Task 2 of the Data Science Internship at Prodigy Infotech.
 In this task, I have performed Exploratory Data Analysis (EDA) on a dataset provided, focusing on creating a visualization to represent the distribution

-DATASET:
-Geometric Gradient Isometric Square
-Circle with gradient
-Circle with gradient
-Circle with gradient
-Circle with gradient
-Circle with gradient
-Circle with gradient
 Task-01
 Create a bar chart or histogram to visualize the distribution of a categorical or continuous variable, such as the distribution of ages or genders in a population.
 Sample Dataset :- https://data.worldbank.org/indicator/SP.POP.TOTL
 Comillas Negras
 01
 ProDigy infotech
-Survived: Whether the passenger survived (1) or not (0).

-Pclass: Ticket class (1 = 1st class, 2 = 2nd class, 3 = 3rd class).

-Name: Name of the passenger.
+Name: World population data

 Sex: Gender of the passenger (male or female).

-Age: Age of the passenger in.
+year: year of the passenger in.

-Ticket: Ticket number.
+bar garaphs of worls population data.

 Fare: The fare paid by the passenger.

-Cabin: Cabin number (if recorded).
+Cabin: Cabin number (if recorded) country code country name indicator code inticator name

-Embarked: Port of Embarkation (C = Cherbourg; Q = Queenstown; S = Southampton).
+("2002")

 TOOLS AND LIBRARIES USED: